SwedbankPay/swedbank-pay-sdk-android/README.md

 ### 1. Configuration details

 Using the MerchantBackendConfiguration you only need to provide the URL for your backend and header values for api key and an access token.
-Have a look at the configuration variable in [Environment.kt][EnvironmentConfigConfig] in the example app for a reference.
+Have a look at the configuration variable in [Environment.kt][EnvironmentConfig] in the example app for a reference.

 The SDK will then communicate with your backend, expecting the same API as our example backends.
 You don't have to provide all of the API, making payments only require /paymentorders, but you will want to support /tokens and /patch soon as well.
 To get started you can look at our [backend example implementations][merchant_backend] which provides a complete set of functionality and describes in a very clear and easy manner how requests can be handled.